Category: Rock n Roll / Last Updated: Mon Aug 26 / Written By: Michelle

 I really loved the atmosphere at the club.
 I especially like the way they choose which line dance to do next, it was by consensus.
 DJ Ron would look at the crowd and they would all yell out the dance they'd like to do next over the top of one another.
 Whichever seemed to loosely have the most supporters would be played and everyone looked around the room to see who knew it best.
 They would then be encouraged to the front of the dance floor to lead the rest of the crowd.
 It was a laugh.

 The final dance of the night was 'The Blue Rose'.
-It was a 'New Vogue style dance and I will need to practise this one a bit more before you get a video for you!
+It was a 'New Vogue style dance and I will need to practise this one a bit more before you get a video!